 Detox headaches are often caused by your body’s reaction to missing an item, such as sugar or caffeine, that was habitually present.
 This may result in:

 However, headaches may also be a result of low sodium.
-Be sure to be mindful of adding in good salts like pink Himalayan, Celtic, and Sea Salts to your diet throughout the day!
-The low sodium post is a great one to refer to if you have any questions about this.
+Be mindful to add in good salts, like pink Himalayan, Celtic and Sea Salts to your diet throughout the day.
+The Low Sodium post is a great one to refer to if you have any questions about this.

 Along with headaches, other symptoms of detox may include:

-Cruciferous vegetables and leafy greens are not only high in fiber and dense with nutrients, vitamins and minerals, but help the body engage in and support each phase of the detoxification pathway.
-They also support the microbiome and organs involved in detoxification!
+Cruciferous vegetables and leafy greens are not only high in fibre and dense with nutrients, vitamins and minerals.
+They also help the body engage in and support each phase of the detoxification pathway.
+They also support the microbiome and organs involved in detoxification.
 A review in the Journal of Nutrition and Metabolism notes clinical evidence of the effects from cruciferous vegetables, allium vegetables (such as garlic, onions, leeks, chives, scallions, and shallots), apiaceous vegetables (such as carrots, parsnips, celery, parsley), grapefruit, fish oil, foods that contain daidzein (found in abundance in legumes, especially in soybeans, but are present in many other vegetables, fruits, nuts, peas, lentils, and seeds), and eating food high in antioxidants have a profoundly positive nutritional impact on the detoxification process (Hodges, R. E., & Minich, D. M., 2015).
-The Livy Method recommends eating lots of vegetables, many of which include cruciferous vegetables (there is even a post about them), leafy greens, legumes, nuts, and seeds which will all support your body in detox!
+The Livy Method recommends eating lots of vegetables, many of which include cruciferous vegetables (there is even a post about them), leafy greens, legumes, nuts and seeds which will all support your body in detox.

 Gut health is important for keeping your detoxification system healthy.
 Your intestinal cells have a detoxification and excretion system that protects your gut and body from harmful toxins, such as chemicals.
-Good gut health starts with prebiotics, a type of fiber that feeds the good bacteria in your gut called probiotics.
-With prebiotics, your good bacteria are able to produce nutrients called short-chain fatty acids that are beneficial for health.
+Good gut health starts with prebiotics, a type of fibre that feeds the good bacteria in your gut called probiotics.
+With prebiotics, your good bacteria can produce nutrients called short-chain fatty acids that are beneficial for health.

 Take a good prebiotic, as well as a probiotic, both of which are recommended supplements of The Livy Method.

-Regular exercise is associated with a longer life and a reduced risk of many conditions and diseases, including type 2 diabetes, heart disease, high blood pressure, and certain cancers which have been discussed in previous science posts.
+Regular exercise is associated with a longer life and a reduced risk of many conditions and diseases, including type 2 diabetes, heart disease, high blood pressure and certain cancers, which are discussed in other science posts.

 While there are several mechanisms behind the health benefits of exercise, reduced inflammation is a key factor.
 While some inflammation is necessary for recovering from infection or healing wounds, too much of it weakens your body’s systems and promotes disease.

-With some forms of exercise your body works up a sweat that helps to cool your body down.
+With some forms of exercise, your body works up a sweat that helps to cool your body down.
 You may have also heard that sitting in a sauna, hot tub, or going to a hot yoga class will help your body sweat out toxins.
-However, your sweat is 99% water, and the rest of the 1% is composed of: electrolytes and minerals like sodium, potassium, calcium, and magnesium (It is important to replace them after periods of heavy sweating!); small amounts of pheromones, which are chemicals that act like hormones outside of your body; bacteria that grow in the sweat that you release and can cause body odor; and tiny amounts of toxins.
+However, your sweat is 99% water, and the rest of the 1% is composed of: electrolytes and minerals, like sodium, potassium, calcium and magnesium (it is important to replace them after periods of heavy sweating); small amounts of pheromones, which are chemicals that act like hormones outside of your body; bacteria that grow in the sweat that you release and can cause body odor; and tiny amounts of toxins.
 Trace amounts of metals and other chemicals can be present in your sweat, but your kidneys and liver do most of the work when it comes to getting rid of toxins in the body.
 Therefore, what you eat has a bigger impact when it comes to eliminating toxins in the body.
-That being said, saunas, hot yoga, hot tubs, and warm baths can be very relaxing with other health benefits, so can still have a positive impact on your health.
-However, if you have health issues such as cardiovascular disease, issues with blood pressure, or are pregnant, consult with your health care provider before using these types of heat-based therapies.
+That being said, saunas, hot yoga, hot tubs and warm baths can be very relaxing with other health benefits, so they can still have a positive impact on your health.
+However, if you have health issues, such as cardiovascular disease, issues with blood pressure, or are pregnant, consult with your health care provider before using these types of heat-based therapies.

 Although no current evidence supports the use of detox diets for removing toxins from your body, certain dietary changes and lifestyle practices may help reduce toxin load and support your body’s detoxification system.

-Food high in sulfur, such as onions, broccoli, and garlic, enhance excretion of heavy metals like cadmium.
+Food high in sulfur, such as onions, broccoli and garlic, enhance the excretion of heavy metals like cadmium.

 Chlorella is a type of algae that has many nutritional benefits, and may enhance the elimination of toxins like heavy metals, according to animal studies.

-Hopefully you learned a bit more about the detox process and how by focusing on better nutrition, sleeping well, exercise, and positive lifestyle changes, will not only limit your exposure to chemicals, but help your body process them out optimally!
+Hopefully you learned a bit more about the detox process and how focusing on better nutrition, sleeping well, exercising and positive lifestyle changes will not only limit your exposure to chemicals, but help your body process them optimally.

 References